ljvmiranda921/calamanCy/models/v0.1.0-gliner/README.md

 This is a spaCy project that trains and evaluates new v0.1.0-gliner models.
 [GliNER](https://github.com/urchade/GLiNER) (Generalist and Lightweight Model for Named Entity Recognition) is a powerful model capable of identifying any entity type using a BERT-like encoder.
-In this project, we finetune the GliNER model with the TLUnified-NER training dataset.
+In this project, we finetune the GliNER model using the TLUnified-NER dataset.

 To replicate training, first you need to install the required dependencies: